Table of Contents

 In general, aldehydes are more reactive than ketones because they are less hindered due to the presence of only an H atom instead of an alkyl group as their substituent.
 Therefore, aldehydes can also participate in other types of reactions depending on the reaction conditions.

 In the presence of strong oxidants like potassium permanganate and potassium dichromate, aldehyde can be oxidized to produce carboxylic acids.
 For example, when propanal is oxidized by potassium dichromate, propanoic acid is produced.

 On the other hand, both aldehydes and ketones can undergo reduction reactions.
-Both can react with reducing agents, such as sodium borohydride or hydrogen gas, in the presence of a Lindlar’s catalyst to produce an alcohol.
+Both can react with reducing agents, such as sodium borohydride or hydrogen gas, in the presence of a Lindlar’s catalyst to produce alcohol.
 Aldehydes produce primary alcohols through reduction, while ketones produce secondary alcohols.